 In your final term of study, communications majors are required to take one of two courses: Communication Capstone or Culminating Project.
 The Communication Capstone is offered as a traditional classroom course.
 The project is developed, presented, and assessed within the course.
 The Culminating Project is a written or media production project done as an independent study under the supervision of the faculty advisor.
 A proposal is required and needs approval from the Communications Program Director to be eligible for the Culminating Project option.
 You will need to request the Culminating Project Directive and Proposal Guide and submit the proposal in the quarter prior to enrolling for the option.

-You may apply for a degree in communications with an emphasis in mass communication or corporate communication if you have at least 27 semester hours of coursework in the declared emphasis.
+You may apply for a BA degree in communications with an emphasis in mass communication or corporate communication if you have at least 27 semester hours of coursework in the declared emphasis.
 Pursuing an emphasis is an option, not a requirement.

 What Can I Do With a Communications Degree?